wp-plugins/social-offers-and-digital-downloads/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social Offers and Digital Downloads Lightbox to build your social followers and email lists.
-Offer rewards for social actions.
+Build your Social Followers and Email Lists by offering coupons, PDF's, music, or files as rewards for social actions.

 == Changelog ==
 = 1.0.0 =